-- We audited the updated discounted cash flow forecast and confirmed the underlining assumptions, cost estimates and revenue projections. - We confirmed that the volumes of reserves used in the discounted cash flow forecast have not used reserves from the tenements that have been relinquished. - We have reviewed the company's profitability, net assets, cash reserves and share price over the last 12 months to provide assurance that notwithstanding the share price reduction being an indicator of impairment, the company has and is expected to have excess net tangible assets to mitigate the differential between market capitalisation and the carrying amount of the asset in the financial statements. - With respect to AASB 136, indicators of impairment, we have considered the impact on market capitalisation and impairment due to the volatility of share price over the last six months. - Notwithstanding that the company has not provided us with a recent valuation of the tenements, we have obtained further written representations relating to the assumptions, cost inputs, revenue projections and discount rate in the current discounted cash flow prepared by management and audited them. - We have also sought assurance from management regarding the possible impact that COVID-19 many have on the projected revenues of the Group and its operations.
+- We audited the updated discounted cash flow forecast and confirmed the underlining assumptions, cost estimates and revenue projections. - We confirmed that the volumes of reserves used in the discounted cash flow forecast have not used reserves from the tenements that have been relinquished. - We have reviewed the company's profitability, net assets, cash reserves and share price over the last 12 months to provide assurance that notwithstanding the share price reduction being an indicator of impairment, the company has and is expected to have excess net tangible assets to mitigate the differential between market capitalisation and the carrying amount of the asset in the financial statements. - With respect to AASB 136, indicators of impairment, we have considered the impact on market capitalisation and impairment due to the volatility of share price over the last nine months. - Notwithstanding that the company has not provided us with a recent valuation of the tenements, we have obtained further written representations relating to the assumptions, cost inputs, revenue projections and discount rate in the current discounted cash flow prepared by management and audited them. - We have considered the impact of COVID-19 on current and future revenues.